-\paragraph{Other excited states.} For aribitary excited states, its first-order correction can be written as
+\paragraph{Other excited states.} For arbitrary excited states, the first-order correction can be written as

 Following a similar analysis, we find that the sufficient condition for the trace norm of an arbitrary excited state to be bounded by $\mathrm{poly}(L)$ is identical to that of the lowest excited state.
-Thus, the sparsity constrains for rapid mixing applies universally across the entire spectrum, rather than being restricted to the lowest-lying states.
+Thus, the sparsity constraints for rapid mixing apply universally across the entire spectrum, rather than being restricted to the lowest-lying states.